Continuous casting: Twin-belt continuous casting

-Open pool feeding: When casting other metals, such as copper, zinc and lead, an open pool feeding system is often used.
+Open-pool feeding: When casting other metals, such as copper, zinc, and lead, an open-pool feeding system is often used.
 In this case, the upper belt pulley is offset downstream from the bottom pulley.
 Metal flows through an open trough or tundish into a standing pool of molten metal formed at the convergence of the belts.
 Shrouding gases may be employed to protect against oxidation.

-Mold tapering: The twin-belt casting machine differs from other moving mold casting machines in that all four mold surfaces are independent.
+Mold tapering: The twin-belt casting machine differs from other moving-mold casting machines in that all four mold surfaces are independent.
 This allows the mold surfaces to be tapered to remain in contact with the cast product as it shrinks.
-The high velocity cooling water, which is continuously applied to the backside of the belt, impinges on the belt and creates a force on the belt.
+The high-velocity cooling water, which is continuously applied to the backside of the belt, impinges on the belt and creates a force on the belt.
 This force acts to press the belt against the surface of the strip or slab as it shrinks, keeping the belt in close contact with the cast product throughout the mold.
 Each side of the mold is formed by an endless chain of dam blocks, which are held against the cast strip by adjustable spring-loaded guides.

-Molten metal level control: To accommodate high casting speeds and maintain as high a pool level as possible, non-contact electromagnetic metal level indicators can be used to sense the pool level in the casting machine.
+Molten-metal level control: To accommodate high casting speeds and maintain as high a pool level as possible, non-contact electromagnetic metal-level indicators can be used to sense the pool level in the casting machine.

 Aluminum or copper strip casting: Commercial twin-belt continuous strip casting machines are capable of producing as-cast dimensions from 10–35 mm thick, and up to 2035 mm wide.
-After being directly fed into a hot rolling mill, the as-cast strip is typically rolled down to 1–3 mm thickness strip.
+After being directly fed into a hot-rolling mill, the as-cast strip is typically rolled down to 1–3 mm thickness.

-Copper bar casting: As-cast dimensions range from 35–75 mm thick, and from 50-150 mm wide.
+Copper bar casting: As-cast dimensions range from 35–75 mm thick, and from 50–150 mm wide.
 After being directly fed into a hot rolling mill, the as-cast bar is typically rolled into 8 mm diameter rod to be used for wire drawing.

-Copper anode casting: Special dam blocks which contain anode lug molds and a traveling hydraulic shear are added to the twin-belt casting machine to continuously cast net shape copper anodes.
-Anode width of approximately 1 meter (excluding lugs) and thicknesses from 16 mm to 45 mm.
+Copper anode casting: Special dam blocks which contain anode lug molds and a traveling hydraulic shear are added to the twin-belt casting machine to continuously cast net-shape copper anodes.
+Anode width of approximately 1 meter (excluding lugs) and thicknesses from 16 mm to 45 mm are achievable.
 The primary advantage of this process is uniformity of the as-cast anode in terms of size and surface quality.
 Anodes cast using this process do not require additional preparation after casting.

-Mold length:The mold length ranges from approximately 2000 mm for strip casting machines and up to 3700 mm for copper bar casting machines.
+Mold length:The mold length ranges from approximately 2000 mm for strip casting machines up to 3700 mm for copper bar casting machines.